i18next/next-i18next/README.md

 ## Why next-i18next?

-Easy to set up, easy to use: setting up only takes a few steps, and configuration is simple.
+Easy to set up, easy to use: setup only takes a few steps, and configuration is simple.

 No other requirements: `next-i18next` simplifies internationalisation for your [NextJs](https://nextjs.org/) app without extra dependencies.